dioazril/pencakefunny/README.md

 <h1 align="center">Hello, I'm Dio Azril</h1>
 <h3 align="justify">I am a passionate developer with a focus on Flutter and Data Science.
-On my GitHub, you can find various projects I have worked on, including mobile applications built with Flutter and data science projects utilizing Python.
+On my GitHub, you can find various projects I have worked on, including mobile applications built with Flutter and Data Science projects utilizing Python.
 I am always seeking to learn and improve my skills in these areas and welcome any opportunities to collaborate or discuss with others in the field.
-Thank you for taking the time to view my profile</h3>
+Thank you for taking the time to view my profile.</h3>

 - 🌱 I’m currently learning **[Flutter Framework](https://flutter.dev/) & [Python](https://www.python.org/)**